Fire and rescue services

 This limits the consular services we can give if you're arrested or detained.

-It's illegal for Bangladeshi citizens to purchase, carry, possess, transport or consume alcohol without a permit.
+It's illegal for Bangladeshi nationals to purchase, carry, possess, transport or consume alcohol without a permit.

 These laws apply to dual nationals.